gustavo-beck/wavebender-gan/docs/index.md

 ### Spectral centroid

 The following example suggests that global manipulation of spectral centroid (here multiplied by 1.3), although accurate in terms of relative MSE, is not particularly meaningful.
-The most notable effect is a kind of lisp as [&#643;] becomes [&#952;].
+The most notable effect is a kind of lisp, wherein [&#643;] becomes [&#952;].

 <audio controls>
   <source src="./audios/WavebenderGAN/Manipulation/LJ026-0014_high_spectral_centroid.wav" type="audio/wav">